Augustus Willington Shelton Agar VC, DSO, RN

 For the daily positions of HMS Dorsetshire during the period of 13 December 1941 to 10 January 1942 see the map below.

 In the morning, the US transport Orizaba (6937 GRT, built 1918) parted company with convoy WS 12X and set course for Mombasa.
 She was escorted by the British light cruiser HMS Ceres (Lt.Cdr.(Retd.)
 H.W.V.
-Stephenson, RN) which had made rendez-vous with convoy WS 12X and its escort, the British light cruiser HMS Dorsetshire (Capt.
+Stephenson, RN) which had departed Mombasa on 20 December to make rendez-vous with convoy WS 12X and its escort, the British light cruiser HMS Dorsetshire (Capt.
 A.W.S.
 Agar, VC, DSO, RN).
-(10)

 23 Dec 1941